Search

 • similar scores for their symptoms of vasculitis over the past 28 days

-• a larger percentage of patients with urticarial vasculitis reported their vasculitis as active.
+• a higher percentage of patients with urticarial vasculitis reported their vasculitis as active.

 If you have concerns about your health scores, please discuss with your rheumatologist or primary care provider.